Recipe of a famous Street food dish of Odisha. A perfect blend of north and south tastes with the sourness of Dahi-vada and the savory of Aloo-dum.

 Now that we have Holi around the corner, it would be the best thing you can prepare.

 You can prepare this a day ahead and chill in the refrigerator.
 Before half an hour of serving, remove the Vadas outside.
 While serving heat Aloo dum and serve on vadas.

-Here are few more make ahead recipes for holi, which will allow you to enjoy the festival rather than spending hours in kitchen
+Here are a few more make-ahead recipes for Holi, which will allow you to enjoy the festival rather than spending hours in the kitchen

 For Dahi Bara(Vada)